-(‘Edit Category’ screen)
+(‘Edit Category’ section)

 You can also edit a category using the Quick Edit option.
-Hover over the category title you would like to edit and click on Quick Edit …
+Place your mouse over the category title you would like to edit and click the ‘Quick Edit’ link …

 Edit your details and click Update Category to save your changes …

-Post Category – Useful Tip
+Post Categories – Special Tip

-(Category – ‘Uncategorized’)
+(Post category – ‘Uncategorized’)